 Boosting new business in Greenfield

 Chandler and Jeff Rosen, adjunct faculty member in the Department of Management, chose Greenfield so the students could visit a thriving center of sustainable business development, the Franklin County Community Development Corporation (FCCDC).
 The organization’s Venture Center has incubated many small companies in its twenty-three-year history and now hosts ten.
 Its Western Mass Food Processing Center helps small food entrepreneurs get a purchase in the marketplace.
-One of its clients, which makes organic, fermented products, was on the tour.
+One of its clients, Real Pickles, which makes organic, fermented products, was on the tour.

 AUNE students first toured a biodiesel plant under construction by Northeast Biodiesel, another FCCDC client, which will convert used vegetable oil from restaurants into biodiesel.
 Obstacles have stretched the 3.5-million-gallons-a-year project out nearly a dozen years.
 But the first biodiesel will be made this spring.